JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 ### `ModalityState.any()`

 The operation will be executed as soon as possible regardless of modal dialogs.
-Please note that modifying PSI, VFS, or project model is prohibited from such runnables.
+Note that modifying PSI, VFS, or project model is prohibited from such runnables.

-If EDT activity needs to access [file-based index](indexing_and_psi_stubs.md) (e.g., it's doing any project-wide PSI analysis, resolves references, etc.), please use `DumbService.smartInvokeLater()`.
+If EDT activity needs to access a [file-based index](indexing_and_psi_stubs.md) (for example, it is doing any project-wide PSI analysis, resolves references, or performs other tasks depending on indexes), use `DumbService.smartInvokeLater()`.
 That way, it is run after all possible indexing processes have been completed.

 ## Background Processes and `ProcessCanceledException`

-Background progresses are managed by [`ProgressManager`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressManager.java) class, which has plenty of methods to execute the given code with a modal (dialog), non-modal (visible in the status bar), or invisible progress.
+Background progresses are managed by [`ProgressManager`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressManager.java), which has plenty of methods to execute the given code with a modal (dialog), non-modal (visible in the status bar), or invisible progress.
 In all cases, the code is executed on a background thread, which is associated with a [`ProgressIndicator`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressIndicator.java) object.
 The current thread's indicator can be retrieved any time via `ProgressIndicatorProvider.getGlobalProgressIndicator()`.

-For visible progresses, threads can use `ProgressIndicator` to notify the user about current status: e.g., set text or visual fraction of the work done.
+For visible progresses, threads can use `ProgressIndicator` to notify the user about the current status: for example, set text or visual fraction of the work done.

-Progress indicators also provide means to handle cancellation of background processes, either by the user (pressing the <control>Cancel</control> button) or from code (e.g., when the current operation becomes obsolete due to some changes in the project).
+Progress indicators also provide the means to handle cancellation of background processes, either by the user (pressing the <control>Cancel</control> button) or from code (for example, when the current operation becomes obsolete due to some changes in the project).
 The progress can be marked as canceled by calling `ProgressIndicator.cancel()`.
-The process reacts to this by calling `ProgressIndicator.checkCanceled()` (or `ProgressManager.checkCanceled()` if no indicator instances at hand).
+The process reacts to this by calling `ProgressIndicator.checkCanceled()` (or `ProgressManager.checkCanceled()` if no indicator instance is available in the current context).
 This call throws a special unchecked [`ProcessCanceledException`](%gh-ic%/platform/util/base/src/com/intellij/openapi/progress/ProcessCanceledException.java) (PCE) if the background process has been canceled.

-All code working with [PSI](psi.md), or in other kinds of background processes, must be prepared for PCE being thrown at any point.
+All code working with [PSI](psi.md) or in other kinds of background processes must be prepared for PCE being thrown at any point.
-This exception must never be logged but rethrown, and it'll be handled in the infrastructure that started the process.
+This exception must never be logged but rethrown, and it will be handled in the infrastructure that started the process.
 Use inspection <control>Plugin DevKit | Code | 'ProcessCanceledException' handled incorrectly</control> (2023.3).

 The `checkCanceled()` should be called often enough to guarantee the process's smooth cancellation.
 PSI internals have a lot of `checkCanceled()` calls inside.
-If a process does lengthy non-PSI activity, insert explicit `checkCanceled()` calls so that it happens frequently, e.g., on each _Nth_ loop iteration.
+If a process does lengthy non-PSI activity, insert explicit `checkCanceled()` calls so that it happens frequently, for example, on each _Nth_ loop iteration.
 Use inspection <control>Plugin DevKit | Code | Cancellation check in loops</control> (2023.1).

 ### Disabling `ProcessCanceledException`

-Throwing PCE from `ProgressIndicator.checkCanceled()` can be disabled for development (e.g., while debugging the code) by invoking:
+Throwing PCE from `ProgressIndicator.checkCanceled()` can be disabled for development (for example, while debugging the code) by invoking:

 <tabs>
 <tab title="2023.2 and later">